 Costing between 1200usd to 15000usd) or completion of a 3 to 5-year on-the-job apprenticeship.

 But at Skillcat, our programs are the opposite of this.
 Skillcat’s goal is to bring more HVAC techs into the industry.
-Therefore, our courses are entirely free!
+Therefore, you can take any of our programs and courses for just $10/month.

 Step 3